-567,811 litres of water per second.
-51m high.
-An international border.
-There's a reason Niagara Falls is one of the most famous waterfalls in the world.
+With an international border, a height of 170 feet and a volume of 750,00 gallons of water per second, there's a reason Niagara Falls is one of the most famous waterfalls in the world.

-Which is just one reason Rafa Ortiz wants to run it.
-Chasing Niagara is about that dream.
-How a young kayaker, raised in Mexico City, and now one of the world's preeminent whitewater paddlers, decided to do the near-impossible, and the consequences of that decision.
-See the trailer above.
+Which is just one reason why Rafa Ortiz wanted to run it.
+Chasing Niagara is about that dream — how a young kayaker, raised in Mexico City and now one of the world's preeminent whitewater paddlers, decided to do the near-impossible even with the possible consequences of that decision.
+Check out the trailer below.

 Training in Mexico

-Rivers like the Santo Domingo in Chiapas, Mexico and waterfalls like the 60m-tall Palouse Falls in Washington State are the training grounds.
-"This section of the Santo Domingo is the steepest section of whitewater on Earth," says Ortiz of the Santo Domingo.
-"No kayaker has ever completed a full descent of the river.
+Rivers like the Santo Domingo in Chiapas, Mexico, and waterfalls like the 200-foot-tall Palouse Falls in Washington State are the training grounds.
+"This section of the Santo Domingo is the steepest section of whitewater on Earth," says Ortiz.
+"No kayakers have ever completed a full descent of the river.
 We plan to the be the first."

-Needless to say, this is not a short webclip – because it hasn't been a short journey.
-The hour-long documentary documents Ortiz and friends as they trial themselves – and face serious questions about whether it's a good idea to risk life, limb and liberty on Niagara.
+Needless to say, this hasn't been a short journey.
+The hour-long documentary follows Rafa Ortiz and his friends as they challenge themselves and face serious questions about whether it's a good idea to risk life, limb and liberty on Niagara Falls.